St Marys, New South Wales: St Marys Village Shopping Centre

 St Marys Village Shopping Centre is located on Charles Hackett Drive.
 This sub-regional centre includes Woolworths, Target and over 40 specialty stores.
 The centre provides convenient shopping over a single level with easily accessible ground level parking.
+Within the shopping centre is a community noticeboard, in the corridor opposite the centre management office.

 Station Plaza

-Station Plaza is a shopping centre which used to include a Coles Supermarket and around 16 speciality stores.
-It is located on Phillip Street opposite the St Marys train station and bus depot.
+Station Plaza was a shopping centre which included a Coles Supermarket, around 16 specialty stores, and an undercover car park.
+It was located on Phillip Street opposite the St Marys train station and bus depot.
+The plaza and carpark were demolished in early 2023 to clear the land for the new Metro Station as part of the Aerotropolis and Metro line development plan.

 Hotels

 St Marys Hotel is located on Queen Street.
 The hotel opened in 1955 and was originally the St Marys Rex Hotel.